metaspace2020/metaspace/metaspace/engine/README.md

 ## License

-This project is licensed under Apache 2.0 license.
+This project is licensed under the Apache 2.0 license.